5mdt/unshortybot/README.md

 ## How to Use

-1. Start a chat with the URL Unshortener Bot on Telegram.
+1. Start a chat with the UnshortyBot Bot on Telegram.
 2. Send a message containing a shortened URL to the bot.
 3. The bot will reply with the unshortened URL and any tracking parameters removed.